kearac-hub/Horiseon-KMC/README.md

 line 13 div changed to nav

-like 28 div to main
+line 28 div to main

 line 29/36/43 div to article